abstractmachines/kubernetes-handbook-nodejs/README.md

 ## Runbooks

 ### Dockerization and manually running containers

+> A little "Runbook" for local development using the `kind` tooling for k8s

 > Build to containerize, tag and push image to Docker hub container registry
 -  `docker build -t knote .`
 - `docker tag knote <username>/knote.js:1.0.0`